-We’re pleased to let you know our estate contracts officers are now back out on site again.
+Our estate contracts officers are still out on site during the current restrictions.
 Their role is to check our estate contractors are keeping the communal areas to a good standard and report any issues or repairs.

 To protect everyone, they are mostly only inspecting outside communal areas on our estates.
 This is to make sure social distancing guidelines are kept to.
 As soon as they can, they will be back inspecting internal areas.
 In the meantime, if you have concerns about a communal area please contact us.

-If you see the estates contract officers out and about (you’ll recognise their Town & Country logoed uniforms) please respect the social distancing guidelines, especially if they are inside the blocks for any reason.
+If you see the estates contract officers out and about (you’ll recognise their Town & Country logoed uniforms) please respect the social distancing and face covering guidelines, especially if they are inside the blocks for any reason.

 Share your feedback